 You’ll hear a lot about my sister this summer; after all, for several weeks, we’re living together with our children, embracing the village life temporarily.
-(For the first two installments in the series, written for Washington Post’s On Parenting this summer, see Village Life, Part II: Specializing by Moment and The Village Life, Part III: Sending My Daughter to Camp, and Packing Up the Village, Saying Goodbye)
+(For the first three installments in the series, written for Washington Post’s On Parenting this summer, see The Village Life, Part I, Village Life, Part II: Specializing by Moment, Village Life, Part III: Sending My Daughter to Camp, and Packing Up the Village, Saying Goodbye)

 Here’s a little more history to the story of us as mothers:

 When Sisters Become Mothers

 Finally, below is what I read to her (and a barn full of people she loves) on the eve of her wedding, nearly five years ago.

 (Photo Credit: Our lovely cousin Sara McPherson)

 I’m not sure I ever really figured out how to be a good older sister.
 I think I always assumed that Joanna needed me for something, though I couldn’t possibly have articulated what that was.
 “Joanna and me” was something of an experiment; my own private after-school special that I made up while posturing in front of my bedroom mirror, making up songs for imaginary Suave shampoo commercials, in which Joanna was the back-up singer, or whatever supporting role I happened to assign to her.
 She was happy to roll along with me—I don’t think she pouted, sulked, or slammed a door with real meaning in her life.
 My parents will tell you that Joanna and I complimented each other in that way.